 Of all the definitions used in cryptocurrency trading, HODL is the one that is most associated with crypto enthusiasts.
 In fact, it’s one of the few that is exclusive to cryptocurrencies.
 It’s a meme-worthy saying that evolved from a typo and has stuck with cryptocurrencies ever since.

 HODL is an acronym.
 It means to hold on for dear life.
-This term was coined by crypto enthusiasts from a typo used in a Bitcointalk forum post, and it just kind of stuck.
+This term originates from a typo, made by crypto enthusiasts, in a Bitcointalk forum post, and it just kind of stuck.
 It refers to being able to hold through the ups and downs of the cryptocurrency market no matter how violently the price swings.

 After slowly evolving from a typo to a meme, it’s now what everyone tells you when there’s any kind of talk of selling.
 Should you listen to this advice though?
 While some have made their fortunes HODLing, others have found out a little too late that sometimes that isn’t the best course of action.